Cover photo

 M: Curators are the heartbeat of Kiwi.
 Just like on Instagram, your ‘proof of work’ is sharing pictures, and on Twitter, it’s sharing clever tweets, on Kiwi their ‘proof of work’ is sharing interesting crypto links.
 And why do curators actually do it?
 We spoke with dozens of them, and many treat it as a way to express themselves and connect with like-minded people.
 If they share, for example, essays on tokenomics, they are more likely to meet other tokenomics fans and have an interesting discussion.
 Our curators also earn karma points for upvotes, and we’ve even shared revenue from new mints with them.
 These revenue numbers aren’t high, so it’s more of a tip than the financial incentivization we see in the space.
 We’re still iterating on how to reward curators in this ‘curator economy,’ but the goal is to give them meaningful recognition for their work.

-J: That’s a fresh take.
-I also like how you’ve mentioned karma as a reward system.
+J: Back to Kiwi, I like how you’ve mentioned karma as a reward system.
 It feels novel.
 Do you think curators could be rewarded in other ways too?

 M: Absolutely.
 We’re seeing projects like Phaver, where you get rewarded for being early to like a post that goes viral.
 Zora’s model of sharing NFT sale revenue is also interesting.
 The challenge is making sure the incentives are genuine—avoiding the issue of people promoting things just for money.
 But I do believe curators should at least earn pocket money for their work.
 The key is to balance the money while maintaining integrity.